 Reverse Osmosis Systems are very reliable

 These systems have become very popular in recent years because of greatly increased reliability and improved membrane performance.
-The service interval is based on how well the water to be treated is filtered before entering the unit, the amount of water used annually, the rejection rate and the amount of TDS present in the raw water.
+Many homeowners choose RO Systems for the removal of nitrates, lead, pesticides, herbicides, from uncertain well water systems.
+The service interval of these systems are based on how thoroughly the water to be treated is filtered before entering the unit, the amount of water used annually, the rejection rate and the amount of TDS present in the raw water.
 Most properly installed and sized systems need to be serviced with filter changes every 1-2 years and the membrane replaced every 4-5 years.